Nicxhan/Skeleton-compensation-and-correction/README.md

 ```

 ### Get pretrained models
-We provided the pretrained model weithts of our **ST-GCN**.
+Pretrained model weithts of **ST-GCN** was provided.
 The model weights can be downloaded by running the script
 ```
 bash tools/get_models.sh
 ```
 <!-- The downloaded models will be stored under ```./models```. -->
-You can also obtain models from [GoogleDrive](https://drive.google.com/drive/folders/1IYKoSrjeI3yYJ9bO0_z_eDo92i7ob_aF) or [BaiduYun](https://pan.baidu.com/s/1dwKG2TLvG-R1qeIiE4MjeA#list/path=%2FShare%2FAAAI18%2Fst-gcn%2Fmodels&parentPath=%2FShare), and manually put them into ```./models```.

 ## Demo
 To visualize how ST-GCN exploit local correlation and local pattern, we compute the feature vector magnitude of each node in the final spatial temporal graph, and overlay them on the original video. **Openpose** should be ready for extracting human skeletons from videos.
 The skeleton based action recognition results is also shwon thereon.